jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ## See the initial extension in action

 The initial extension code logs a message to JavaScript console in your browser when JupyterLab loads.
-Check that it's working properly before starting to modify it.
+You should check that the extension is working properly before modifying it.

 Open a second terminal.
 Run these commands to activate the `jupyterlab-ext` environment and to start a JupyterLab instance.